 Temporarily disable the proxy service or skip it forcing your domain DNS zones.
 We describe below the two methods:

-As an alternative to verify if your server is reachable, you can temporarily disable your proxy service.
+Verify your server by disabling the proxy service: as an alternative , you can temporarily disable your proxy service.

 If you are using Cloudflare, you can easily disable it from the admin panel.
 Log in and in the right sidebar, find Quick Actions and enable “Development Mode”: